xechostormx/MPVCustom/README.md

     Script Message API Supports mpv command “script-message restore-last” for manual or external invocation of session restore
     Integration Notes: Place autosave_echo.lua in your scripts/ folder.
 MPV will auto-restore the last session once on startup if state exists, periodically save watch-later points, and throttle seek saves to prevent hangs.

+sponsorblock_minimal.lua has been rewritten as:
+	sponsorblock_minimal_echo.lua — Lightweight Async SponsorBlock for MPV Description A minimal, zero-hang SponsorBlock integration for MPV that automatically skips unwanted YouTube segments.
+It fetches skip-segments asynchronously, jumps over sponsor parts with a single OSD notification per segment, and requires no manual toggles or external dependencies beyond MPV and curl.
+    Core Features:
+    Asynchronous Fetch • Uses command_native_async (curl) to download skip segments without freezing playback.
+    Automatic Sponsor Skipping • Detects sponsor segments and jumps forward seamlessly (with a 0.01s buffer).
+    Configurable Categories • Default skips only "sponsor", but you can add "intro", "outro", "selfpromo", "interaction", etc., via script-opts.
+    YouTube-Only Detection • Parses common YouTube URL patterns and skips only when a valid video ID is found.
+    Single OSD Notice • Displays one concise on-screen message (“⏩ skipping 15s”) per segment to avoid spamming.
+    Automatically enables on load when segments exist; no key-binding clutter.
+    No External Dependencies • Pure Lua script; relies only on MPV’s native subprocess support and curl.
+    Simple Configuration if desired • All settings via script-opts/sponsorblock_minimal_echo-*. in mpv.conf (server URL, categories, hash mode).
+    Minimal Logging • Every log is prefixed [sponsorblock_minimal_echo]; control verbosity with MPV’s --msg-level flags.
+    Integration Notes: Place sponsorblock_minimal_echo.lua in your scripts/ folder.
+Ensure curl is available in your PATH for HTTP requests. you probably have curl in  C:\Program Files\Git\mingw64\bin\
 ----------------------------------